petecarapetyan/webappwriter/docs/blog/friendsWithBenefitsIntro.md

 Where the car analogy makes sense, the marriage analogy takes it to an emotional level.

-I'm not against marriage, but neither do I believe that it should be taken lightly.
-So this whole thing about getting married into an SPA just to - er uh - have relations with auth and a back end, yeah I've got issues with that.
+"I'm not against marriage, but neither do I believe that it should be taken lightly.
+So this whole thing about getting married into an SPA just to - er uh - have relations with auth and a back end, yeah I've got issues with that."

 ## The Really Big Thing